Lions Club of Richmond IN Inc.

 UPCOMING MEETINGS SCHEDULE

-WEDNESDAY, OCTOBER 2ND: August Board Meeting 12 Noon Golden Corral;
+WEDNESDAY, DECEMBER 18TH: monthly Board Meeting, 12 Noon Golden Corral

 All meetings are at Golden Corral beginning at 12 noon